Industrial Reverse Osmosis Cost per Gallon: What UK Businesses Need to Know

 Feed Water Quality and Pre-Treatment Needs

 Poor-quality source water = higher costs.
-If your feed water is full of sediment, hardness, or organic nasties, you’ll spend more on pre-treatment gear to protect those membranes.
-For instance, a textiles factory in Leeds added advanced softening units to reduce scaling — a smart move that doubled membrane lifespan.
+If your feed water is full of sediment, hardness, or organic nasties, you will spend more on pre-treatment gear to protect those membranes.
+For instance, a textiles factory in Leeds added advanced softening units to reduce scaling which was a smart move that doubled membrane lifespan.

 System Size and Capacity